 Ingredients

-- 1 small container pearl mushrooms quartered or cut in half if large
+- 1 small container white mushrooms cut into thick slices

 - 10 oz bag pearl onions deskinned and cut in half

-- 2 cups baby tri-colored potatoes quartered or halved depending on size
+- 2 cups baby potatoes quartered or halved depending on size

 - 2 lbs stewing beef cut into 1 1/2" cubes